lmullen/jsr/_source/issues/vol17/stephan.markdown

 author-last: Stephan
 author-note: "Scott Stephan is Associate Professor of History at Ball State University."
 layout: article
-title: "A Sectarian’s Success in the Evangelical South:  J. R. Graves and the *Tennessee Baptist*, 1846–1860"
+title: "A Sectarian’s Success in the Evangelical South:  J. R. Graves and the <em>Tennessee Baptist</em>, 1846–1860"
 vol: 17
 year: 2015
 ...